merriaux/p_vehicle_detection_and_tracking/project/readme.md

 Tracking could be improved with quite logic.
 For example, to don't merge two vehicles in one when they are superimposed.

+# Acknowledgements

+All the slack community and particulary *Kyle Stewart-Frantz* !